Kong/lua-kong-nginx-module/README.md

 * The answer always describes the downstream client request.
 Inside a subrequest (`ngx.location.capture`) it still reports the main request, not the body given to the subrequest.
-* Rewriting the body from Lua with [ngx.req.set_body_data](https://github.com/openresty/lua-nginx-module#ngxreqset_body_data) changes the answer, because it rewrites the request's content length the same way it changes `ngx.var.content_length`.
+* The answer always describes the body the client sent, never one set from Lua.
+  [ngx.req.set_body_data](https://github.com/openresty/lua-nginx-module#ngxreqset_body_data)
+  rewrites the request buffers and `content_length_n`, but not the received-byte counter or the HTTP/2 stream state this function relies on, so after a rewrite the answer can still describe the original body.
+Call it before any Lua request-body mutation; describing the effective body after a rewrite is outside this API's contract.

 [Back to TOC](#table-of-contents)